Editorial by Industrial Quick Search

 • Technora and Kevlar ropes require special attachment sites to maintain strength.

-• Knots in these ropes can damage them.
+• Knots in these ropes can damage them and reduce effective strength.

 Braided Kevlar